-The cost of normal maintenance and repairs do not add value to the asset or materially extend the lives of assets.
+The cost of normal maintenance and repairs that do not add value to the asset or materially extend the lives of assets are not capitalized.

 Major outlays for capital assets and improvements are capitalized when projects are constructed.
-Interest incurred during construction is capitalized.
+Interest incurred during construction is not capitalized.